-- 1.55 Where a complaint cannot be answered fully within published timescales, licence holders must ensure that the complainant is made aware of the reason for the delay.
-Where these circumstances arise, licence holders must update the complainant on their progress in resolving the complaint every ten working days. - 1.56 The licence holder must inform ORR and the relevant ADR scheme in circumstances where it is likely to experience a widespread failure to adhere to the required timescales (40/30/20 working days) for signposting to ADR.
+- 1.54 Where a complaint cannot be answered fully within published timescales, licence holders must ensure that the complainant is made aware of the reason for the delay.
+Where these circumstances arise, licence holders must update the complainant on their progress in resolving the complaint every ten working days. - 1.55 The licence holder must inform ORR and the relevant ADR scheme in circumstances where it is likely to experience a widespread failure to adhere to the required timescales for signposting to ADR.
 This information must include: - (a) the reason for the failure - (b) the expected duration - (c) the plans in place to remedy the situation - (d) the procedures in place to ensure that the quality of responses is maintained - (e) the steps taken to advise affected complainants